The Demographic Transition Revisited:

 the already-daunting difficulty of conserving the carrying capacity,

-preserving (restoring) environmental quality, and offering opportunity
+preserving (restoring) environmental quality, and offering

-to all citizens (Benedick, 1988; Keyfitz, 1989; Ehrlich and Ehrlich,
+opportunity to all citizens (Benedick, 1988; Keyfitz, 1989; Ehrlich

-1990; Pimentel and Pimentel, 1990; Atiyah and Press, 1992).
+and Ehrlich, 1990; Pimentel and Pimentel, 1990; Atiyah and Press,

 Historically, undisturbed traditional societies

-survived over long periods of time through balancing their population
+survived over long periods of time through balancing their

-and urbanization, improved healthcare which greatly reduced infant
+assistance, modernization and urbanization, improved healthcare

-mortality, increased literacy for women as well as men, democratization
+which greatly reduced infant mortality, increased literacy for women

-of governments, and thirty years of liberal immigration, asylee
+as well as men, democratization of governments, and thirty years of

-and refugee policies which favor nationals of the third world.
+liberal immigration, asylee and refugee policies which favor

-on one or more of these factors would control the population explosion
+postulated that positive movement on one or more of these factors

-In the words of Garrett Hardin, "In the search
+In the words of Garrett Hardin, "In the search for

-produced their own deus ex machina, which they called the `demographic
+their own deus ex machina, which they called the `demographic

 transition.'
 Inherent ambiguity conferred long life on this verbal